Random Gender

 In the August 1984 Jane Hicks qualified for her Equity card and left the band, leaving the five members of its final line up: Jon Cousins, guitar and vocals; Simon Cousins, bass and vocals; Myke Vince on drums and vocals; Richard Hughes, keyboards and vocals; and Pat D’Arcy on saxophone and vocals.

 Random Gender became a firm favourite at Bristol's The Thekla, which was run by Ki Longfellow and her husband Vivian Stanshall, who is best known as the singer with the Bonzo Dog Doo Dah Band.
 Among Random Gender's regular audience members at The Thekla was the actor David Rappaport, who would take great delight in introducing them onto stage.

 31 December 1984 saw Pat D’Arcy and Simon Cousins travelling to Stafford to play at a New Year's Eve bash with Pat's friend Pete Haycock from the Climax Blues Band.
 Earlier that month, 12 December 1984, Random Gender played their first gig at the Granary Club in Bristol, supporting The Harpoons and Automatic Dlamini.
 The latter featured an unknown PJ Harvey as their lead singer.
 Random Gender returned to the Granary as the headline act on 18 April 1985.

 On 14 March 1985 the band played their first gig at Peewee Hunt's Real Ale Bar in Trowbridge.
 Sue Hampton of the Wiltshire Gazette and Herald attended the show and reported that the band "won over the audience with their light refreshing style of music."
 The band were asked to return for another gig in May 1985, with Peewee's becoming one of the band's regular gigs throughout the rest of their career.
-15 April 1985 saw Random Gender's first appearance at another prestigious venue, Moles Night Club in Bath.
+15 April 1985 saw Random Gender's first appearance at another prestigious venue, Moles Night Club in Bath, Somerset.
 This gig was reviewed by Mark Ashton of the Venue Magazine who called them "an oddball mix of present, past, taste, trend, fad and fun."